JonasHeinzmann-AI/New-OS/README.md

 # New-OS

-New in version **0.0.0.3**
+New in version **0.0.1**
-    - Hardware-Communications, Ports and Interrupts added
+    - Keyboard driver added
+    - It can be written in the OS

  **Choosing your development environment**